derat/nup/README.md

 ## Development and testing

-First, from the base directory, run the `./dev.sh` script.
-This starts a local development App Engine instance listening at `http://localhost:8080/`.
+The [example/](./example) directory contains code for starting a local App Engine server with example data for development.

+All tests can be executed by running `go test ./...` from the root of the repository.

+*   Unit tests live alongside the code that they exercise.
-*   End-to-end Go tests that exercise the App Engine server and the [dump_music] and [update_music] commands can be run from the `test/e2e/` directory via `go test`.
+*   End-to-end tests that exercise the App Engine server and the [dump_music] and [update_music] commands are in the [test/e2e/](./test/e2e) directory.
-*   [Selenium] Go tests that exercise both the web interface (in Chrome) and the server can be run from the `test/web/` directory via `go test`.
+*   [Selenium] tests that exercise both the web interface (in Chrome) and the server are in the [test/web/](./test/web) directory.
 By default, Chrome runs headlessly using [Xvfb].
-Run `go test -args -help` to see available flags.

 [dump_music]: ./cmd/dump_music
 [Selenium]: https://www.selenium.dev/
 [Xvfb]: https://en.wikipedia.org/wiki/Xvfb

-All Go tests (including unit tests) can be executed by running `./dev.sh --test`.

-The tests in `test/e2e/` and `test/web/` both make use of the dev App Engine instance, so when running all tests manually, `go test -p 1 ./...` (rather than `go test ./...`) should be used to prevent them from running simultaneously.
-See `go help build` for more about the `-p` flag.

-For development, you can additionally import example data from the `example/` directory and start a file server by running `./dev.sh --example`.
-Load `http://localhost:8080/` in a web browser and use `test@example.com` to log in.